 Dr Zimmermann specialises in human-wildlife conflict and socio-cultural aspects of wildlife conservation and development.
-She is director of Conservation Science at Chester Zoo and is an expert on the role of zoos in conservation.

 - Conflict between humans and wildlife

 Dr Zimmermann has experience of radio and TV interviews.